 Our corporate headquarters is located in Sunnyvale, California and comprises approximately 164,000 square feet of office and building space.
-In addition, during 2015, we purchased certain land and buildings adjacent to our corporate headquarters, totaling approximately 96,000 square feet and in Sophia, France totaling approximately 38,000 square feet, to support growth in our business operations.
-In February 2016, we purchased certain property in Union City, California totaling approximately 200,000 square feet.
+Along with our corporate headquarters, as of December 31, 2016, we also owned approximately 200,000 square feet in Union City, California used as a distribution facility; approximately 94,000 square feet of land and buildings adjacent to our corporate headquarters intended to support growth in our business operations; and approximately 64,000 square feet of office and building space in Sophia, France and Ottawa, Canada predominantly used as sales and/or support offices and for research and development work.